CactusDuud/CactusDuud/README.md

 - 👀 I’m interested in game developement.
 - 🌱 I’m currently achieving a Bachelor's of Computer Science at UCI.
 - 💞️ I’m looking to collaborate on a job.
 Please hire me.
-- 📫 How to reach me email @itssagesemail@gmail.com.
+- 📫 How to reach me: email itssagesemail@gmail.com.